Full-time: usually three years, Part-time: part-time is available.

 BA (Hons) Music at UCLan is about the composition and performance of original music using music technology, voice and electric or acoustic instruments.
 You will learn by doing and, as you progress throughout the course, opportunity will be given to concentrate on areas of personal interest through self-defined projects.
 Study also includes relevant aspects of the music business such as strategies for marketing, working under commission and event management.

-Each December, students from Years 1-3 present a series of performances around Preston under the heading of Winter Sound.
-In spring we have a night of music called Avant Garden featuring work by students on Years 1 and 2.
+Each December, students from present a series of performances around Preston under the heading of Winter Sound.
+In spring we have a night of music called Avant Garden.
 Finally, the academic year ends with Future Sound, a weekend festival that brings together performances by undergraduates, postgraduate students, alumni, tutors and external artists.

 By opening up my perceptions of music and delving into different genres, the course has helped me to appreciate music more deeply.
 It has also given me the opportunity to work with lots of other musicians and I now feel more confident as a creative musician.